 How Can I Remove Paint From Tires?

-Actually, there are multiple methods you can try.
+Depending on the method, removing paint from wheels can be as straightforward as taking a few minutes long changing your tires.
 Knowing how to remove paint from tires is a useful skill, especially if you’re fond of painting rims by yourself.

 You will need: